nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 }
 ```

-Surprisingly, the compiler complains about the last line.
+However, the compiler complains about the last line.
 It doesn't know what data type is returned.
 The compiler requires an explicit casting:

 ```
 String s = (String) resizableArrayObject.get(0);
 ```

 There is no contract that could guarantee that the return type of the list is a *String*.
 The array could hold any object.
-It can only guarantee that it is an *Object* and therefore requires an explicit cast to ensure that the type is safe.
+It can only guarantee that it is an *Object* and therefore requires an explicit cast.

 This cast can be annoying, it also clutters our code, and it can cause type-related runtime errors if a programmer makes a mistake with the explicit casting (e.g., forget to use instanceof).